TheMarlboroMan/libdansdl2/README.md

 ## TODO:

+- What about "establecer_posicion" on primitives?.
+Does it behave?.
+Should it?.
+	- It should move the origin and recalculate the position.
+	- Width and height could be ignored or could scale the thing.
+	- Thus, establecer_posicion should be virtual and be reimplemented on these classes :(.
 - Add camera clipping using the stencil buffer.
 - Clear OLD functions with no use.
 Keep the interface simpler.
 	- We should actually take a look at the whole code...
 There's a lot of things that are only defined and never used.